NPO ESCOT:value-creating non-profit organization

 4: The potential of the wave upwelling pump

-The upwelling pump suspended in the sea repeatedly rises and falls due to the up and down movement of a round buoy floating on the sea surface.
+The upwelling pump suspended in the ocean repeatedly rises and falls due to the up and down movement of a round buoy floating on the sea surface.

 ① When rising, the upper valve closes, sealing off the top of the upwelling tube and rising together with the water inside.